-Like most bees, sweat bees consume pollen and nectar.
+Like most bees, they consume pollen and nectar.
 The larvae are often laid in sealed chambers filled with nectar and pollen from which they emerge as adults.
 They also seek out sources of salt, although in lesser quantities than pollen and nectar.

-Like humans, sweat bees are reliant on a certain amount of sodium to maintain good health.
+Like us, they’re reliant on a certain amount of sodium to maintain good health.
 Unfortunately, there is not a lot of salt to be found in flowers or pollen.
 So these little bees have had to evolve a method to find the life-sustaining salt that they need.

-Over time, sweat bees have adapted to develop a long, slender tongue which enables them to lick sweat off of humans.
+Over time, they’ve have adapted to develop a long, slender tongue which enables them to lick sweat off of humans.
 This satisfies their salt requirements.
 They also may find sodium through saltwater along beaches or in dew infused with salt spray, but salty sweat’s everywhere!

 Often, we think of bees in general as being great in the garden, and sweat bees are no different.
 Just like honeybees, these wild bees are fantastic pollinators, and will happily move from flower to flower in your yard.

-If their nest is left alone, sweat bees are a wonderful addition to your garden landscape.
+If their nest is left alone, they’re a wonderful addition to your garden landscape.
 The only difficulty arises if the nest has been made in an area which is heavily trafficked, such as directly in your garden beds or near where children or pets play.

 While they are less-defensive about their burrows than honeybees are of their hives, you still may be at risk if you are right next to it.
 Things which can trigger defense mechanisms include vibrations at the nest site and dark shadows over the nest entry.

 Blocking a sweat bee from returning to its burrow can also cause the tiny bee to become defensive.
 Never block the way for a sweat bee to go home!